Marathon-here/airbnb/README.md

 ---

 ## 🙋🏻 About Me
-I’m Rakshitha — an aspiring data engineer and backend developer blending machine learning with cloud-first solutions.
+I’m Rakshitha — an aspiring  engineer and backend developer blending machine learning with cloud-first solutions.
 I love building tools that make intelligent decisions, streamline workflows, and look great while doing it.